cs3110/textbook/src/chapters/modules/functional_data_structures.md

   val add : 'a -> 'a t -> 'a t

   (** [elements s] is a list containing the elements of [s].
 No guarantee
-      is made about the ordering of that list, but each is guaranteed to be unique. *) val elements : 'a t -> 'a list end
+      is made about the ordering of that list, but each element is guaranteed to be unique. *) val elements : 'a t -> 'a list end
 ```